 Who were the African farmers?

-The African farmers that moved to southern Africa were Bantu-speakers and were the ancestors of many South African people.
-Like the hunter-gatherers and herders they also arrived here hundreds of years before any Europeans.
+The African farmers who moved to southern Africa were Bantu-speakers.
+They are the ancestors of many South African people.
+Like the hunter-gatherers and herders, they also arrived here hundreds of years before any Europeans did.

 These farmers brought more new ideas and skills to the east of southern Africa, just like the Khoikhoi and their herds of animals.
 They introduced crop cultivation, metal tools, Bantu languages and village life to the eastern part of the country.
-It is believed that they came here because it was a summer rainfall area and good for growing crops.
+It is believed that they came here because this was a summer rainfall area, which is good for growing crops.